dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 _Asset-based valuation_ is a model of evalaution that is best used when a business is in distress.
 Some analyst may prefer the simpler and more straithforward approach than _Discounted Cash Flow (DCF) Analysis_.
 In _asset-intensive_ industries, like manufacturing, real estate, or natural resources, the value of assets on the balance sheet can be a more reliable indicator of value than future cash flows.

-Damodaran does not go into much detail explaining _asset-based valuation_ only to state[^4],
+Damodaran does not go into much detail explaining _asset-based valuation_ only to state,

 > There are some analysts who add a fourth approach to valuation to the three described in this chapter.
 They argue that you can value the individual assets owned by a firm and aggregate them to arrive at a firm value—asset-based valuation models.
 In fact, there are several variants on asset-based valuation models.
 The first is **liquidation value**, which is obtained by aggregating the estimated sale proceeds of the assets owned by a firm.
 The second is **replacement cost**, where you estimate what it would cost you to replace all of the assets that a firm has today.
 The third is the simplest: use **accounting book value** as the measure of the value of the assets, with adjustments to the book value made where necessary.
 >
 > While analysts may use asset-based valuation approaches to estimate value, they are not alternatives to discounted cash flow, relative, or option pricing models since both replacement and liquidation values have to be obtained using one or another of these approaches.
 Ultimately, all valuation models attempt to value assets; the differences arise in how we identify the assets and how we attach value to each asset.
 In liquidation valuation, we look only at assets in place and estimate their value based on what similar assets are priced at in the market.
 In traditional discounted cash flow valuation, we consider all assets and include expected growth potential to arrive at value.
-The two approaches may, in fact, yield the same values if you have a firm that has no growth potential and the market assessments of value reflect expected cash flows.
+The two approaches may, in fact, yield the same values if you have a firm that has no growth potential and the market assessments of value reflect expected cash flows.[^4]

 > The approach you use to value a business will depend on how marketable its assets are, whether it generates cash flows, and how unique it is in terms of its operations.
 >